 The per capita income in Longmeadow in 2018 was $60,209, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $240,836 for a family of four.

 Longmeadow is a somewhat ethnically-diverse town.
 The people who call Longmeadow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Longmeadow residents report their race to be White, followed by Asian.
-Important ancestries of people in Longmeadow include Italian, English, German, and Polish.
+Important ancestries of people in Longmeadow include Irish, Italian, Polish, English, and German.

 The most common language spoken in Longmeadow is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Korean.